Adharmic - That which goes against dharma or the universal physical, psychological and moral laws as governed by Ishvara (God).

 Satya - That which is real, never changes and is always present.

-Self - Awareness.
+Self - Awareness associated with the individual.
 The unchanging, always present “light” that vivifies the jiva and makes life possible.
 The Self is sometimes described as limitless conscious existence (sat-chit-ananda).
 It has no attributes and cannot be objectified, and yet, it is the single source and essence of our very being.

 Shravana - The first stage of Self-inquiry requiring an openness to sustain disbelief and hear the teachings.